SamuelMumford/SimGAN/README.md

 The Face2MaskTrain/Face2MaskTest folders are where data would be.
 PicCheck is where outputs are intermittently stored during training to look at transformed pictures.
+Cache stores weight files, and outputs stores saved pictures used to calculate FID scores on a trained model.